 There is much opportunity to be had in remaining center stage of this situation, and it will require continued dialogue as new events unfold.
-I look forward to speaking with Dawn Tiura and the entire SIG community during the upcoming virtual SIG Procurement Technology Summit that begins on May 11.
+I look forward to speaking with Dawn Tiura and the entire SIG community during the SIG Procurement Technology Summit.

 Chris Haydon leads SAP Procurement Solutions, focusing on customer success while defining end-to-end spend management solutions that drive differential business outcomes.
 For the past decade Chris has been a crucial part of SAP Ariba’s leadership, serving since 2017 as senior vice president of customer value and, prior to that, of solutions management.
 He has also been SAP Ariba’s chief strategy officer.